-Peter & Kim was launched in 2020 by two prominent international arbitration lawyers, Wolfgang Peter of Switzerland and Kap-You (Kevin) Kim of South Korea.
-The new boutique is exclusively dedicated to arbitration and arbitration-related litigation.
+Peter & Kim launched in 2020 when two prominent international arbitration lawyers, Wolfgang Peter of Switzerland and South Korea’s Kap-You (Kevin) Kim, decided to set up a boutique exclusively dedicated to arbitration and arbitration-related litigation.

 Peter is a leading counsel and arbitrator who co-founded the Swiss firm now known as Python in the 1980s.
 He worked there for 34 years before breaking away with a team in 2015 to launch his own GAR 100 boutique, Peter & Partners.

-With a background in M&A law, Peter was counsel in a seminal ICC case in the 1990s concerning the break-up of Arthur Andersen.
-These days he is much in demand as an arbitrator – he recently chaired a panel that ordered Bulgaria to pay €600 million to a Russian state entity in a politically sensitive dispute over a nuclear power plant.
+With a background in M&A, Peter was counsel in a seminal ICC case in the 1990s concerning the break-up of Arthur Andersen.
+These days, he is much in demand as an arbitrator.
+He recently chaired a politically sensitive €600 million dispute between a Russian state entity and Bulgaria over a nuclear power plant.

-Kim joins after more than two decades at GAR 100 firm Bae Kim & Lee.
-He co-founded the Korean firm’s international arbitration practice and is widely regarded as a pioneer of the field in Korea.
-He is a vice president of the ICC Court and the first chair of the Korean Commercial Arbitration Board’s international arbitration committee.
-He is also the president of the ICC Korea arbitration committee and served as the secretary general of the International Council for Commercial Arbitration from 2010 to 2014.
+Kim spent more than two decades at GAR 100 firm Bae Kim & Lee (BKL).
+He co-founded that firm’s international arbitration practice and is widely regarded as a pioneer of the field in Korea.
+He is the first chair of the Korean Commercial Arbitration Board’s international arbitration committee and the president of the ICC Korea arbitration committee.
+Previously, he served as a vice president of the ICC Court (2014–2021) and secretary general of the International Council for Commercial Arbitration (2010–2014).

-Peter brought his entire team over from Peter & Partners, including partners Christoph Brunner, Daniel Greineder (an English-qualified barrister) and Konstantin Christie; and of counsel Julia Xoudis.
-All are based in Geneva save for Brunner, who is in Berne.
+Peter brought his entire team over from Peter & Partners, including partners Christoph Brunner and Konstantin Christie and of counsel Julia Xoudis.
+All are based in Geneva except for Brunner, who is in Berne.

-In 2021, two other big names arrived.
-John Bang, who co-founded and led the international arbitration practice at Bae Kim & Lee, followed his former colleague Kim to the new firm.
-Meanwhile, former ICC International Court of Arbitration president Pierre Tercier joined as senior counsel in Geneva.
+John Bang, who co-founded and led the international arbitration practice at BKL, followed Kim to the new firm in 2021.
+Around the same time, former ICC International Court of Arbitration president Pierre Tercier joined as senior counsel in Geneva.

 The firm has offices in Geneva, Bern, Seoul, Sydney and Singapore.

-Peter has been acting for the National Iranian Oil Company (NIOC) in a highly sensitive multibillion-dollar dispute with the Israeli government over an abandoned oil pipeline joint venture that has spawned at least three arbitrations and various French and Swiss court actions over more than two decades.
+Peter has been acting for the National Iranian Oil Company (NIOC) in a multibillion-dollar dispute with the Israeli government over an abandoned oil pipeline venture.
+The diplomatically sensitive case has spawned at least three arbitrations and various French and Swiss court actions over more than two decades.

 As part of that dispute, Peter and his team helped NIOC secure a US$1.1 billion award in 2015 against an Israeli state-owned entity in compensation for oil shipments pre-dating the Iranian revolution of 1979.
-They have since helped NIOC fend off a challenge to the award in the Swiss courts.
+They later saw off a challenge to the award in the Swiss courts.

 While at Python, Peter and his team helped Turkish client Doğuş defend an UNCITRAL award against a Ukrainian state railway company, obtaining a landmark ruling from the Swiss Supreme Court on the res judicata effect of foreign court decisions.

-They have also acted for major European energy conglomerate in several gas-price reviews worth more than €1 billion.
+They have also acted for major European energy conglomerates in several gas price reviews worth more than €1 billion.

-The firm is representing Korean construction company POSCO E&C in a US$2 billion ICC dispute with two US real estate companies over a US$35 billion project to build a sustainable city near Seoul.
+Korean construction company POSCO E&C is using it in a US$2 billion ICC dispute with two US real estate companies over a US$35 billion project to build a sustainable city near Seoul.

-Peter & Kim is joint lead counsel to a methane gas exploration company in a joint venture dispute with major Asian state-owned enterprises.
-The case is governed by Chinese law and worth US$1.8 billion.
+It is joint lead counsel to a methane gas exploration company in a US$1.8 billion joint venture dispute with major Asian state-owned enterprises.
+That case is governed by Chinese law.

 Peter & Kim is a specialist international arbitration and cross-border litigation firm with offices in Switzerland, South Korea, Singapore, and Australia.
-The firm was launched in January 2020 under the joint leadership of two of the world’s most prominent international disputes lawyers: Dr. Wolfgang Peter and Kap-You (Kevin) Kim.
+The firm was launched under the joint leadership of two of the world’s most prominent international disputes lawyers: Dr. Wolfgang Peter and Kap-You (Kevin) Kim.